-- Infrequent bowel motions (less than three times / week in children over 3 years)

-- Unpleasant smelling wind or bowels motions
+• Unpleasant smelling wind or bowels motions

 - Excessive flatulence

 - Varying texture to bowel motions

-- Small, hard or very large poos

-- Withholding or appearing to strain

-- Soiling or overflow

 - Bowel motions in sleep in children over a year in age

-- Abdominal pain

 - Abdominal distension

-- Poor appetite, often improves after a large bowel motion

 - Lethargy

 - Unhappiness, anger or irritability that improves after a large bowel motion

 NB.
 If the child is presenting as acutely unwell, has faltering growth or gross abdominal distension they should be reviewed by the GP or a paediatrician.